silshack/summer2018/_posts/elliott/2018-05-17-python-basics.md

 # Let's Go!

 Our first in-class exercise will have you making a cool animation with Python.
-[Check it out](https://elliott.trinket.io/inls-5-6-0-assignments#/basics/turtle-basics).
 I'll stop us periodically to discuss and share your progress.
-No need to Submit during class: your progress will be saved and you'll be able to submit after class.
-Use all the time you have tonight to explore Python and get creative!

 # Intermission